Branching out

 Interdependence

-We believe everyone thrives from mutual support and shared community life, creating Interdependence within our community.
+We believe everyone thrives from mutual support and shared community life, creating interdependence within our community.

 Families, self-advocates, and allies co-create this vision and its future.
 People with disabilities and their families hold real voice and power in shaping the community through shared decision-making.